 This summary is based on a number of assumptions, as more particularly set out under the heading "Income Tax Considerations for Investors" in the Annual Information Form.
-If the fund were not to qualify, at all times, as a "mutual fund trust", the income tax considerations described in this summary would, in some respects, be materially different.
+If a fund were not to qualify, at all times, as a "mutual fund trust", the income tax considerations described in this summary would, in some respects, be materially different.

-How you earn income from the fund
+How you earn income from the funds

-For Canadian income tax purposes, you must compute and report all income, capital gains, and other amounts in respect of your investment in the fund in Canadian dollars.
+For Canadian income tax purposes, you must compute and report all income, capital gains, and other amounts in respect of your investment in the funds in Canadian dollars, even if you purchased Units in U.S. dollars or receive distributions in U.S. dollars.

-If you have invested in the fund, you earn income for tax purposes on your investment when the fund distributes its income and capital gains to you and when you redeem or dispose of your Units for an amount greater than the amount you paid for them, subject to certain adjustments.
+If you have invested in a fund, you earn income for tax purposes on your investment when a fund distributes its income and capital gains to you and when you redeem or dispose of your Units for an amount greater than the amount you paid for them, subject to certain adjustments.

-The amount you paid for your Units of the fund is directly relevant to the computation of your "adjusted cost base" of the Units.
+The amount you paid for your Units of a fund is directly relevant to the computation of your "adjusted cost base" of the Units.
 The calculation of the adjusted cost base is described under the subheading "Redeeming your Units" below.